Nolo vs LegalZoom

 LegalZoom also scans and uploads legal mail sent to your LLC (including service of process).
 They also have an online dashboard where you can access your documents.

-Winner: This is a tie, although we prefer LegalZoom since you don’t need to use a different company’s website.
+Why?
+Both companies offer similar ways to access your LLC information, although we prefer LegalZoom since you don’t need to use a different company’s website.

 Nolo vs LegalZoom: Who’s the winner?